FlowFuse/website/src/blog/2024/11/mqtt-common-pitfalls-industrial-data-operations.md

 MQTT can struggle when transmitting large amounts of data or high-frequency messages, especially when bandwidth is limited.
 Although the MQTT standard allows message payloads up to 250 MB, sending such large amounts of data can cause delays and performance issues.
 This is because MQTT was designed for small, lightweight messages, and many brokers set limits on payload sizes.
 Large payloads, like images or detailed sensor data, can make this even worse.

-To avoid these problems, consider compressing your data before sending it, sending data less often by aggregating it, or adjusting the frequency of updates.
-By managing the size and frequency of messages and designing your topics efficiently, you can keep data flowing smoothly, even in bandwidth-limited environments.
+To avoid these problems, consider compressing your data before sending it, aggregating data to send less frequently, or adjusting the frequency of updates.
+For large blobs or binary data, it is better to store them on a shared storage layer, such as AWS S3 or network drives, and send a pointer to the data file instead.

 ### Risks of Data Loss and Delivery Issues

-In industrial settings, the timely and accurate transmission of data is critical.
+In industrial settings, the timely and reliable transmission of data is critical.
 Data loss, duplication, or out-of-order delivery can significantly impact decision-making, safety, and efficiency.
-Unfortunately, MQTT’s architecture — based on a publish-subscribe model — can lead to issues like message loss or misordering.
+While MQTT is generally robust, its publish-subscribe model can sometimes lead to reliability challenges, such as message loss or misordering.

-Network disruptions, for example, can cause important messages to be dropped before they reach their destination.
+Network disruptions, for instance, may result in important messages being dropped before they reach their destination.
 Similarly, when a network reconnects after a failure, MQTT might deliver messages out of order or resend some messages, creating duplicates.
-This can lead to confusion, unreliable analyses, or even unsafe conditions (e.g., in the case of robotic control systems, where mis-sequenced commands can lead to malfunction).
+These issues can lead to confusion, unreliable analyses, or even unsafe conditions (e.g., in the case of robotic control systems, where mis-sequenced commands can cause malfunctions).

 To mitigate these risks, MQTT offers **Quality of Service (QoS) levels**, which define how messages are delivered: